 Ultimately, it’s important for Canadian small businesses to leverage every resource at their disposal – something entrepreneurs excel at.

-- Our partner Startup Canada has created a comprehensive Tariff Toolkit Guide to help entrepreneurs and support organisations effectively navigate the complexities of tariffs.
+- Our partner, Startup Canada, has created a comprehensive Tariff Toolkit Guide to help entrepreneurs and support organisations effectively navigate the complexities of tariffs.
 It covers regulations, supply chain impacts, pricing, risk mitigation, and strategies for international expansion.

 - Constant Contact’s library of on-demand webinars can help you plan and refine your marketing strategy.
 The library of free webinars offers valuable insights on everything from email design and deliverability to social media strategies and more.